Antoni-Czaplicki/related-without-future/README.md

 <br/><br/>

+This fork sacrifices support for Python 2.7 in favorof Python 3.12

 `Related` is a Python library for creating nested object models that can be serialized to and de-serialized from nested python dictionaries.